Dimitra Studios Benitses

 Greek words and word elements continue to be productive as a basis for coinages: anthropology, photography, telephony, isomer, biomechanics, cinematography, etc…

-In a typical everyday 80,000-word English dictionary, about 5% of the words are directly borrowed from Greek; (for example, “phenomenon” is a Hellenic word and even obeys Hellenic grammar rules as the plural is “phenomena”), and another 25% are borrowed indirectly.
+In a typical everyday 80,000-word English dictionary, about 5% of the words are directly borrowed from Greek (for example, “phenomenon” is a Hellenic word and even obeys Hellenic grammar rules as the plural is “phenomena”), and another 25% are borrowed indirectly.

 This is because there were many Hellenic words borrowed from Latin originally, which then filtered down into English.
 After all, English borrowed so many words from Latin (for example, “elaiwa” in Greek evolved into the Latin “oliva”, which in turn became “olive” in English).

-Hellenic and Latin are the predominant sources of the international scientific vocabulary, however, the percentage of words borrowed from Greek rises much higher than Latin when considering highly scientific vocabulary (for example, “oxytetracycline” is a medical term that has three Hellenic roots).
+Hellenic and Latin are the predominant sources of the international scientific vocabulary; however, the percentage of words borrowed from Greek rises much higher than Latin when considering highly scientific vocabulary (for example, “oxytetracycline” is a medical term that has three Hellenic roots).

-However, We must acknowledge the English language’s ability to assimilate words from other languages.
+However, we must acknowledge the English language’s ability to assimilate words from other languages.
 This adaptability, combined with its widespread use globally, has contributed to its status as today’s international language.

 Most of the ideas in this article are borrowed from eurotalk.com, so greetings belong to them.